RussOakham/Immortal-Fitness-Collective/README.md

 #### **Language/Tone**

-I wanted the language to reflect a semiserious but fun atmosphere, reflecting a the brands goal to deliver fitness programming via challenging, but fun fitness programming.
+I wanted the language to reflect a semiserious but fun atmosphere, reflecting a the brands goal to deliver fitness programming via challenging, but fun workout programming.
 Therefore content was written in this style, avoiding overly technical or formal language where possible.

 Similarly, I wanted to use fonts that reinforce the identity of the site, while remaining easy to read.
 To achieve this I used the following two Google Fonts;

 - Roboto Mono - A monospaced addition to the Roboto type family, optimised for readability on screen of of all sizes and device types.
 - Poppins - A geometric sans serif, designed for to be monolinear and highly legible.
 - Sans-serif - Web safe font, used if primary two fonts fail to load.

+All these fonts are stylized with strong, straight lines - which reflects the feeling 'no-nonsense' messaging the site is trying to achieve.

 #### **Styling Considerations**